demogorgonz/OpenGSMGateway/docs/source/docs/configuration.md

 ## Ping Device

 ### PingDevice
 - Switch for enabling device ping / port availability check.
+Ping can prevent device sleep, it is recommended to be `$true`.

 ___